 - 1. Peer support groups are limited to a ratio of 1:8. - 2.
-With the exception of older adolescents (adolescents age 16-18) for children, peer support services are provided to their parents/legal guardians and the services are directed exclusively to the treatment of the Medicaid-eligible child (i.e., toward assisting the parents/legal guardians in achieving the rehabilitative treatment goals of their children). - 3.
+If the patient ratios exceed the minimum number of providers required to conduct the group, then the group may not be reported for any of the Medicaid patients. - 3.
+With the exception of older adolescents (adolescents aged 16-18) for children, peer support services are provided to their parents/legal guardians and the services are directed exclusively to the treatment of the Medicaid-eligible child (i.e., toward assisting the parents/legal guardians in achieving the rehabilitative treatment goals of their children). - 4.
 In accordance with 42 CFR §440.130, and the definition of rehabilitative services, the following do not constitute medical or remedial services and may not be reported: - a.
 Job training, job coaching, and vocational and educational services.
 These activities are not within the scope of a peer support specialist's role.
-However, helping patients with the emotional and social skills necessary to obtain and maintain employment is within the scope of peer support services: - b.
+However, helping patients with the emotional and social skills necessary to obtain and maintain employment is within the scope of peer support services,

+- b.
 Social and recreational activities (although these activities may be therapeutic for the patient, and the peer support specialist may obtain valuable observations for processing later, they do not constitute reportable services.
-However, time spent before and after the activity addressing the patients' behaviors related to the patients' peer support goals is allowed); and - c.
-Routine transportation of the patient or transportation to a site where a peer support services will be provided.
+However, time spent before and after the activity addressing the patients' behaviors related to the patients' peer support goals is allowed), and - c.
+Routine transportation of the patient or transportation to a site where a peer support service will be provided.